Gospel (B): Mark 1:7-11

 7 John always preached, "Someone who has more power than I will soon come after me.
 I am not worthy to even bend down and loosen his sandal strap.
 8 I baptize you with water, but he will baptize you in the Holy Spirit!"

 9 During that time, Jesus came from Nazareth in Galilee and was baptized by John the Baptist in the Jordan river.
-10 When Jesus came out of the water, he saw the sky open at that moment and the Holy Spirit come down like a dove.
+10 When Jesus came out of the water, he saw the sky open at that moment and the Holy Spirit came down like a dove.
 The Spirit entered Jesus.
 11 There was a sound from heaven.
 "You are my Son, the sound announced, "I love you and I am very pleased with you!"

 Literal Translation